-John Worthington began his broadcasting career in 1946 as the junior announcer at CFQC in Saskatoon.
-He came to CKUA three years later.
-At the time it was a small and strictly local radio station operated by Alberta Government Telephones (AGT.)
+John Worthington Hagerman began his broadcasting career in 1946 as the junior announcer at CFQC in Saskatoon.
+He arrived at CKUA three years later, when it was a small radio station operated by Alberta Government Telephones (AGT.)

 It was in 1974 that John first filled in on The Old-disc Jockey program.
 “The then-host left Edmonton,” he says.
 “Initially – even though I was GM - I was the temporary fill-in while the station looked for a permanent host but that permanent host just never materialized and I had a permanent hobby!”
 That’s when he dropped his surname and became simply John Worthington as the old records spun each week.

 John enjoyed continuing to share his musical discoveries with listeners.
 “Records and the big bands have always been one of my interests, going back to my teen years,” he said.
 “Now long retired and into my 90s, I still love the old music and the old records but, most of all, I love being the Old-disc Jockey!”
 It was John’s fondest wish that CKUA replay his programs “as long as listeners enjoyed them.”

 In honour of our dear friend and mentor, CKUA is proud to have renamed our Main Control studio the 'John Worthington Hagerman Studio'.

 The Old-disc Jockey celebrates the swing bands recorded between the late 1920s and the 1950s, presented by the enthusiastic, encyclopaedic and entertaining John Worthington, himself a radio deejay of the latter part of that era.